Skip to content

 if self.aperture.transformation is not None:

-coords = self.aperture.transformation.apply(coords)
+coords = self.aperture.transformation(coords)

 coords /= self.aperture.extent